Optimal Regularized Online Allocation by Adaptive Re-Solving: Regret Analysis

 Since $f_t$ and $r(a)$ have trivial upper bounds, we get $ R^*(\mathcal{P})\le T(\bar{f}+\bar{r})$.
 Thus, for a proper stopping time $\tau$, we have

-Note that our strategy of dealing the non-separable regularizer is to introduce an additional (i.e., variable split) primal variable $a$.
+Note that our strategy of dealing with the non-separable regularizer is to introduce an additional (i.e., variable split) primal variable $a$.
 While its actual value does not directly affect our algorithm framework, it is vital for our theoretical investigation.
-To this end, denote

-the value of $a$ at $t$-th iteration.
+To this end, denote $a_t= \tilde{a}(\mu_t)$ the value of $a$ at $t$-th iteration.
 By Fenchel conjugate, we actually have $a_T=-\nabla r^{\ast}(-\mu_T)$.
 The second impact of variable splitting is an equality constraint between $a_T$ and $T^{-1}\sum_{t=1}^T b_tx_t$.
-It turns out that their difference can be measured by the difference between $\mu_T$ and the following quantity
+It turns out that their difference can be measured by the difference between $\mu_T$ and the following quantity: